 A child’s emotional problems can surface in a number of areas such as school performance, home behavior and peer relations.
 What may begin as a “stage” can turn into disruptive, counterproductive or even dangerous behavior.
 Highly trained child and adolescent psychiatrists, social workers, psychologists, Licensed Professional Counselors and experienced nursing staff provide each child with an individualized evaluation and treatment in the setting least disruptive to the lives of the child and family.

-The Child & Adolescent Outpatient Clinic serves children and adolescents up to age 18 years old with emotional and behavioral disorders including ADHD, anxiety, mood, and adjustment disorders.
+The Child & Adolescent Outpatient Clinic serves children and adolescents up to age 18 years old with emotional and behavioral disorders including ADHD, anxiety, mood and adjustment disorders.
 The Child and Adolescent Outpatient Clinic offers children, adolescents and their parents a wide range of mental health treatment options in a less restrictive outpatient setting.
-The clinic serves children and adolescents up to age 18 years old with emotional and behavioral disorders including ADHD, anxiety, mood, and adjustment disorders.
 A multidisciplinary team of child and adolescent psychiatrists, child psychiatry fellows, psychiatry residents, and social workers staff the clinic to provide evaluations and individualized treatment.
 The clinician works closely with the school and other agencies involved in the child's care.
-Individual, family, and group therapy and medication management are offered.
+Individual, family and group therapy and medication management are offered.

 To schedule an outpatient appointment, call 843-792-9162.

 Three groups have been added to the clinic:

 The time is 3:30 to 5 p.m. for all groups.
 Check back for exact dates.
 To register, call 843-792-0135.